 Explore the role of a Producer

 “What does a Producer do?”
-In this introductory, seminar-style weekend course you will get a good insight into the role – and how much it varies across different types of content.
-You will become familiar with the roles and workflow of a producer in both TV, film and creative agencies, and learn the most effective and efficient ways to produce a project.
-Taught by Industry experts you’ll get real world advice, case studies and information on how money influences the creative decisions you will be making.
+In this introductory, seminar-style course you will get a good insight into the role – and how much it varies across different types of content.
+You will become familiar with the workflows of a producer in both TV, film and creative agencies, and learn the most effective and efficient ways to produce a project.
+You’ll get real world advice, case studies and information on how money influences the creative decisions you will be making.

-Learn about building a creative team, script development, research and marketing, finance and funding, legal and insurance issues
+Get knowledge about building a creative team, script development, research and marketing, finance and funding, legal and insurance issues.

 Is the Intro to Producing right for you?

-This course is open to students aged 16 years and over (students under 18 must complete fill in an Under 18 consent form).
+This course is open to students aged 16 years and over (students under 18 must complete an under 18 consent form).

-If an attendee wishes to withdraw from a course, they may do so up to 15 days before the course commences and get a full refund.
-Cancellations 14 days or less before course commencement will incur a fee.
+If a student wishes to withdraw from a course, they may do so up to 15 days before the course commences and get a full refund.
+Cancellations 14 days or less before course commencement will incur a penalty.

-Find out more information about discounts and refunds.
+Find out more information about discounts and refunds here.